 4. Wireless Printers on campus?

-We now support wireless printers on our network.
+We support personal printers on our network.
 It is the student's responsibility to configure their computer to be able to use their printer.
 Please know that if you do decide to configure your printer on the network, all others using the McDaniel network will be able to see your printer, and be able to print to it.
 We recommend that you turn off your printer when not in use to prevent this.
 You do not have to use this option, as all printers come with cables to connect to your computer to print.